-The structure of a Manifest element is defined in §4.4 of XML-Signature Syntax and Processing.
+The structure of a Manifest element is defined in §5.1 of XML-Signature Syntax and Processing.

-The Manifest element within a package-specific Object element contains references to the signed parts of the package.
-Such a Manifest element shall not reference any data outside of the package.
+The Manifest element within a package-specific Object element shall contain references to the signed parts of the package and shall not reference any data outside of the package.
 [M6.22]

-SignatureProperty Element as a Child of a package-specific Object ElementA SignatureProperty element within a package-specific Object element shall only have one child element, which shall be a SignatureTime element.
+SignatureProperies Element

+The structure of a SignatureProperties element is defined in §5.2 of XML-Signature Syntax and Processing.

+SignatureProperty Element

+SignatureProperty Element within a Package-Specific Object Element

+A SignatureProperty element within a package-specific Object element shall specify "idSignatureTime" by the Id attribute, and shall contain a SignatureTime element and no other elements.
+The Target attribute value of such a SignatureProperty element shall be either empty or contain a fragment reference to the value of the Id attribute of the root Signature element.

+SignatureProperty Element within an Application-Defined Object Element

+Derived formats may introduce requirements on SignatureProperty elements within package-specific Object elements.

 SignatureTime Element

 The SignatureTime element holds the date/time stamp for the signature.
-Annex EA SignatureTime element shall only occur as a child element of a SignatureProperty element.
+This element is package-specific, and its namespace is shown in Annex E. A SignatureTime element shall only occur as a child element of a SignatureProperty element.
 The schema definition for the SignatureTime element is specified in Annex C.4.

 Format Element

 The Format element specifies the format of the date/time stamp.
-Annex EThe date/time format shall conform to the syntax described in the W3C Note "Date and Time Formats".
+This element is package-specific, and its namespace is shown in Annex E. The date/time format shall conform to the syntax described in the W3C Note "Date and Time Formats".
 [M6.23] The schema definition for the Format element is specified in Annex C.4.

 Value Element

 The Value element specifies the value of the date/time stamp.
-The value shall conform to the format specified in the Format element.
+This element is package-specific, and its namespace is shown in Annex E. The value shall conform to the format specified in the Format element.
 [M6.24] The schema definition for the Value element is specified in Annex C.4.

 RelationshipReference Element

 The RelationshipReference element specifies the Relationship element with the specified Id value is to be signed.
-Annex EA RelationshipsReference element shall only occur as a child element of a Transform element (§12.4.8) that is a Relationships Transform.
+This element is package-specific, and its namespace is shown in Annex E. A RelationshipsReference element shall only occur as a child element of a Transform element (§12.4.8) that is a Relationships Transform.
 The schema definition for the RelationshipReference element is specified in Annex C.4.